DanielPickens/Merge-Sorted-Array/README.md

 # Merge-Sorted-Array
-Clean and easy to understand js solution, faster runtime than 91% leetcode challenge(easy):
+my clean and easy to understand js solution, faster runtime than 91% of other solutions leetcode challenge:

-You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.
+"You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively.

 Merge nums1 and nums2 into a single array sorted in non-decreasing order.